Jacques Muller (animator): Memoirs

 Muller was the author of the book 40 Years of Animated Cartoons, published by Partridge Publishing in Singapore, on 19 April 2018.

 Health problems

 Muller first began suffering from heart problems in December 2001, when he found himself hospitalised in Jarnac, France, following "a weird sensation...a rail across my chest".

-Muler died in hospital in France following heart complications on 4 November 2018.
+Muller died in hospital in France following heart complications on 4 November 2018.